salmanarif86/Design/README.md

 	•	Inline Verbal Preview: “Read this out loud to me” audio button for car/train prep.
 	•	Tailor to Meeting Type: If it’s a CEO vs CFO meeting, slightly shift the talking point emphasis (e.g., growth vs margin).

+Great choice—here’s how a strong GenAI-generated response to:

+“Any shift in analyst sentiment following these Q1 results?”

+might look:

+⸻

+Response:
+Yes, there’s been a slight shift in sentiment post-Q1.
+	•	Positive signals: Several analysts, including JPMorgan and RBC Capital Markets, raised their target price by 5–8%, citing stronger-than-expected enterprise subscription growth and early traction in mid-market AI offerings.
+	•	Caution flags: A few noted rising churn in smaller accounts and flagged execution risks around the Moveworks integration.
+	•	Consensus tone: Overall, sentiment remains favorable, but analysts are closely watching Q2 retention trends and proof points on AI monetization.

+Suggested Talking Point:

+“Some analysts flagged execution risk in the AI rollout—how are you thinking about scaling while maintaining retention?”

+⸻

+Let me know if you’d like the same response tuned for voice (e.g., 30-second spoken version) or broken into UI components (e.g., source tags, highlight colors).
 ⸻

 Would you like a polished mock text output based on the real ServiceNow data from your view?
 I can draft that exactly as it should appear.